zilton7/devblog/_posts/2026-06-09-stripe-style-ids-in-rails-a-guide-to-the-make-id-gem.md

 ## Summary

-The `make_id` gem is a "Quality of Life" improvement for Rails developers.
+The `custom_id` gem is a "Quality of Life" improvement for Rails developers.
 It takes an enterprise-level feature (Prefixed IDs) and turns it into a one-line setup.

 1.  **Install** the gem.
 2. Set your primary key to **string**.
-3. Add **`make_id :prefix`** to your model.
+3. Add **`cid 'prefix'`** to your model.

 It’s a tiny change that makes your Rails monolith feel significantly more polished and "pro."